-There's just something about a summer parade that seems to make me very emotional.
+There's just something about a summer parade that makes me very emotional.
 Maybe it's the combination of warm weather and relaxing with my family that brings down my defenses and lets my true feelings show.

 Most parades start with the American flag and our veterans who so proudly served our country.
 Witnessing these brave men and women, and all of the people honoring their commitment to America by standing with their hands over their hearts always begins a flow of tears from my eyes as my heart tugs with a mix of pride and love.

 The tears are soon wiped away as Santa appears in Bermuda shorts with a gaudy, artificial white Christmas tree and shouts out "I'm watching you!"
 He's followed by bubble blowing men wearing Hawaiian grass skirts who are joined by several silly clowns.
 How can I not smile at these delightful people?

 Then the tears start again when a truck appears with several elderly men sitting in the back wearing white shirts and black ties enjoying some of their favorite polka tunes.
 I am reminded of my dad and his love for polkas.
 It was in this season of summer that his earthly life passed into eternity.